Healthy Autumn Squash Soup

 Healthy Autumn Squash Soup by 2sistersrecipes.com

-• The secret to making this squash soup so flavorful is the way we saute the veggies together, before any liquid is poured in.
+• The veggies are sauteed first before any liquid is poured in.

-• This method allows the vegetables to saute and infuse their wonderful aromas and flavor into one another.
+• This method allows them to infuse their wonderful aromas and flavors into one another.

 • olive oil – to saute the vegetables.

-• vegetables – celery, carrots, onion, and garlic cloves.
+• vegetables – you will need celery, carrots, onion, and garlic cloves.

-• pumpkin puree – you need 1 (15-ounces) can.
+• pumpkin puree – you need 1 can (15-ounce) of pumpkin puree (not for pumpkin pie filling).
 Or you can use homemade pumpkin puree with this recipe.

 • potatoes – one sweet potato and one Idaho potato.

-• herbs – freshly parsley and bay leaves.
+• herbs – fresh parsley and bay leaves are all you need for this recipe.

 • liquid – vegetable broth and water.